jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Is in some sub-project planning doc.
 - [x] I can take it out of the current version.
 - [x] Should I ask him if he is OK with it staying in the source control history or if he wants it out of there?
-- [x] Also in "2009-06 01 Circle Language Spec Plan Part B, Sub-Projects" his first name is mentioned.
+- [x] Also in "2009-06 01 Encircle Language Spec Plan Part B, Sub-Projects" his first name is mentioned.
-- [x] I may be better off removing some items of history from Circle-Language-Spec-Plan completely for this purpose.
+- [x] I may be better off removing some items of history from Encircle-Language-Spec-Plan completely for this purpose.
 - [x] There is also a split up between a doc for 'in-scope' and one for 'out-of-scope'.
 - [x] It is even in this document.
 This is really difficult to unravel.
 I think I can't without harming the integrity of the change history.
 - [x] I think I am better off asking my brother.
 If there was an easy option to take it out without harming the change history…